AnalogJ/Veil/README.md

 - Progress bar when decrypting and encrypting data.
 - One-Page-Scroll panels.
 - Notifications when invalid input, invalid certificate or encryption failures.
+- Download All using javascript zip file generator.

 Options
 ====